-Enables the ability of the User to bypass zones.
+If programmed, selected zones will be able to be bypassed by the User.
 By default, all zones are permitted to be bypassed.

-System Times

-[10]Exit Delay
+System Times [10]Exit Delay

 The delay time which permits exit through an Exit/Entry Zone [00] after the system is armed, allows a user to leave the premises without setting off an immediate alarm.
 Exit Delay may be programmed for up to 255 seconds (41/4 minutes); a value of 0 defaults to 60 seconds.